warior456/WildSprout-Taiga/README.md

 **!!
 Neoforge requires Sinytra Connector !!**
 ## FEATURES
+- new trees replace about 70% of vanilla taiga trees
+- fallen trees
+- mossy and snowy rocks
+- small wildlife paths
 - snow generates in layers and on top of ice now

 ## INCLUDED BIOMES